JGammelli/JennysEriksson.github.io/README.md

 This project is a portfolio website for Jenny Eriksson, a composer.

-All music is made by Jenny Eriksson.
+All the music is made by Jenny Eriksson.

 To visit the website click the link: https://jennyeriksson.herokuapp.com/